UofUEpiBio/PHS7045-advanced-programming/README.md

 2. Initialize the folder as a git repository, add its contents, and make the first commit.

-3. Create a new repository in Github.com (under your account), and push your local repo into it.
+3. Create a new repository in Github.com (under your account) and push your local repo into it.
 The name of the repository should be \[name of the compressed file\]-\[your GitHub username\]